Wild Swimming 2026: Best Spots and How to Start

 Best wild swimming locations:

 - Navagio Beach (Shipwreck Cove), Zakynthos: The iconic cove surrounded by 200m limestone cliffs.
-Accessible by water taxi only, with shallow turquoise water ideal for swimming.
+Accessible by water taxi only, with shallow turquoise water.
 Arrive early — afternoon boat traffic from tour operators is heavy.

-- Blue Caves, Zakynthos: Sea caves at the island’s north tip where refracted light turns the water an intense electric blue.
-Swim in on calm mornings (waves make cave entry dangerous in any swell).
+- Blue Caves, Zakynthos: Sea caves at the island’s north tip where refracted light turns the water electric blue.
+Swim in on calm mornings only — waves make cave entry dangerous in any swell.

 - Sarakiniko, Milos: Lunar white volcanic rock formations with natural pools and coves.
-No sand beach, but snorkeling among underwater volcanic formations is extraordinary.
+Snorkeling among underwater volcanic formations is extraordinary.

-- Melissani Lake, Kefalonia: A partially submerged cave lake where sunlight refracts through the collapsed roof — magical at midday when the sun is directly overhead.
+- Melissani Lake, Kefalonia: A partially submerged cave lake where sunlight refracts through a collapsed roof — magical at midday when the sun is directly overhead.

 5. Vermont Swimming Holes

 Vermont’s swimming holes are one of New England’s most treasured outdoor secrets: cold mountain streams tumbling over granite bedrock into natural plunge pools surrounded by hemlock forest.
-The tradition of swimming hole discovery is deeply embedded in Vermont culture — locals guard favorite spots jealously, but most are accessible to visitors who take the time to research.
+The tradition of swimming hole discovery is deeply embedded in Vermont culture — locals guard favorite spots jealously, but most are accessible to visitors who do the research.

 Best swimming holes: